vtu81/NaiveVQA/README.md

 * `preprocess-vocab.py` -- preprocess the questions and annotations to get their vocabularies for further usages
 * `data.py` -- dataset, dataloader and data processing code
 * `utils.py` -- helper code
+* `evaluate.ipynb` -- evaluate a model and visualize the result
+* `finetune.ipynb` -- finetune a pretrained model
+* `cover_rate.ipynb` -- calculate the selected answers' coverage
 * `PythonHelperTools/` (currently not used)
     * `vqaDemo.py` -- a demo for VQA dataset APIs
     * `vqaTools/`